SjorsWijsman/svelte-web-component-library/README.md

 Then open your browser to [localhost:5173](http://localhost:5173).

 This will build the demo application located in the `demo/` folder, in which you can use and test your web components during development.
+Every component needs a respective `.demo.js` file present in the `demo/src/wc-controls` folder.
+See the `.Example.demo.js` file inside for more information.

 If you need unit tests, you can take a look at [Jest](https://jestjs.io) and [Jest testing library](https://github.com/testing-library/svelte-testing-library).